microsoft/language-server-protocol/resources/notes.md

 - do not use WE use the LSP
 - Terminology
   - Development Tool instead of client
   - implementations instead of implementors?
+- Add a `CONTRIBUTING.md` doc that explains the necessary development dependencies for working in this repo.

 ### Contents
 - needs link back to the language server repo for filing issues etc. Add a contributing section with links to the repo